scizen9/SEDM-Docs/source/Pipeline.rst

 ZTF object).
 This is now done automagically with a script called `redex` that is available on pharos in the sedmdrp account.

+*NOTE*: if the target was given the quality value of 5 (guide image astrometry failed), then you must identify the target by hand and reset the centroid appropriately.

 The third type of adjustment, using an aperture instead of a psf, creates new files and requires more bookkeeping and is therefore, not recommended unless specifically required.